waterbear-cloud/paco/docs/quickstart101.rst

 ..
 Attention:: Names are used extensively in AIM projects.
 Every object has a name.
     All Accounts, NetworkEnvironments, Applications, Environments and more will be named.
-    These AIM names are concatened together to create unique AWS Resource Names.
+    These **names should be as short as possible** as they are concatened together to create unique AWS Resource Names.

-    Some AWS Resource Names have character name limits, so you should try to always keep your names as short as possible.
-This will also make it easier to see what workload each resource is supporting in the AWS Console.
+    As some AWS Resource Names have character length limits, in addition to keeping the name short (no more than 10 characters, but 3 to 5 is ideal), you can only use alphanumeric, underscore and hypeh characters.
+Short names also make it easier to see what workload each resource is supporting in the AWS Console.
-    About no more than 10 characters is a rule of thumb.

     If your names are too long for a resource, your CloudFormation stack will fail to create.
     If you  have already create resources, you can't rename them without